 We interviewed two Equestrian Adventuresses about their experiences horse riding in Papua New Guinea.
 Here’s what they revealed about this terribly mysterious country with almost ZERO online information about horses.
-We speak to Sarah Snyder who spent her first 18 years in Papua New Guinea, and enjoyed riding at the Ukarumpa Pony Club from 1992 – 2000.
+We speak to Sarah Snyder who spent her first 18 years in Papua New Guinea.
+There she enjoyed riding at the Ukarumpa Pony Club from 1992 – 2000.
 (She was born in Papua New Guinea!)
-We also speak to Rebekah Drew, a Canadian who has been living and working in Papua New Guinea for the past 10 years and plans to continue doing so for years to come!
+We also speak to Rebekah Drew, a Canadian who has been living and working in Papua New Guinea for the past 10 years.
+And for sure she plans to continue doing so for years to come!

 Question: Please introduce yourself, say where you’re from and a little history about you and how you lived in Papua New Guinea and what your life was like there.

 Sarah’s Answer: First, let me tell you a little about Destrier, my fine steed with a bold roman nose.
 I got Dessie when I was ten, which was also my tenth year in Papua New Guinea — or as some aptly call it, “the land of the unexpected”.
 My name is Sarah Snyder, and I belonged to Destrier just as much as he belonged to me.

 We’d ride together three times a week, which was as often as there was adult supervision.
 Papua New Guinea isn’t the safest country, and since our horse paddocks were just outside of our little town of Ukarumpa, we couldn’t go by ourselves.
 But Tuesday, Thursday, Saturday—those were the best!
 I’d get home from school, gulp down a snack, and rush over to the paddocks.
 Dessie’s special whistle was often enough to get him coming, and sometimes the whole herd would follow suit, thundering towards me.

 Life besides Horse Riding in Papua New Guinea